Our offer scheme

 For Primary Education you will be initially assessed against published entry requirements.
 If you meet these requirements, we will invite you to an interview.
 Following the interview, if successful, applicants who are allocated four points or more according to the contextual criteria will receive a reduced offer for their course of 96 UCAS points.
 Applicants will also require a satisfactory Enhanced DBS and Medical.

-For Primary Education you will be initially assessed against published entry requirements.
+For Physiotherapy you will be initially assessed against published entry requirements.
 If you meet these requirements, we will invite you to an interview.
 Following the interview, if successful, applicants who are allocated four points or more according to the contextual criteria will receive a reduced offer for their course of BBC (112 UCAS points from a minimum of three level 3 qualifications).
 Applicants will also require a satisfactory Enhanced DBS and Medical.

 Art & Design